Counseling Services – Life Worth Living, LLC

-I offer both face to face and telehealth counseling services as an LPCC at Life Worth Living Counseling, under the supervision of a licensed professional counselor (LPC) .
+I offer both face to face and telehealth counseling services as a Licensed Professional Counselor (LPC) and Nationally Certified Counselor (NCC) at Life Worth Living Counseling.
 You can see my counselor profile here.
 Clients can access my practice portal here.
 To discuss therapy options, you may contact me at the number and email address below.

 My Commitment